claroline/Claroline/README.md

 To update an existing installation to 13.x you must **first upgrade to the latest 12.5 branch**

+**ATTENTION :**
+You may need to update the configuration of your web server as the new application entry point is now `PROJECT_DIR/public/index.php` instead of `PROJECT_DIR/web/app.php`.

 #### 1. go to 12.5 branch

      git fetch origin